 Aside from wins and losses, how bad was it?

-The Nationals bullpen set a major-league record by blowing 36 saves (10 before Hand left).
+The Nationals bullpen set a major-league record by blowing 37 saves (10 before Hand left).
 No team converts every save, but what if the Nats had held on for even 10 or 12 of these leads?
+Only the Nats and the woeful 110-loss Diamondbacks converted fewer than half their save opportunities.
+Cutting the blown saves in half would have produced a .500 season.
 Heck, 75 wins or more would have been so much less painful.
+Longtime fans care about their team at least being competitive.

-The fact is that after the sell-off, Washington had at best a poor AAA-level ’pen.
+After the sell-off, Washington had at best a weak AAA-level ’pen.
 Tanner Rainey lost the strike zone and Wander (Make me) Suero was getting bombed.
 Both were banished to the minors and replaced by guys who didn’t do any better.

 Nationals pitchers (not just the bullpen, mind you) yielded an N.L. high 247 home runs.
-The woeful 110-loss Diamondbacks were next at 232.
+The D-backs were next at 232.
 More than 18 percent of the hits given up by Nats pitchers left the yard, also, no surprise, highest in the league.

+Washington’s starters weren’t much better than the bullpen, and the starters stats benefited from four months of Scherzer.
 The Nationals’ 4.80 team earned run average was topped only by the D-Backs (5.11) and the thin-air Rockies (4.82).
 The Nats gave up 5.05 runs per game, joining the Rockies, Cubs and Pirates as the only N.L. teams yielding an average of more than five runs every game.
+Had lefty Josh Rogers not come out of nowhere for six credible starts, the numbers would have been worse.

 Based on the runs scored and yielded differential, Washington should have won 72 games.
 The Nationals, thanks mostly to the horrendous bullpen, won 65.

-So 2022, like the last two months of 2021, will be for rebuilding.
+So 2022, like the last two months of 2021, will be for rebuilding, but from a much deeper trench than fans expected.
+Rizzo is betting heavily on catcher Keibert Ruiz, right-hander Josiah Gray, and most likely center fielder Lane Thomas, players picked up in the tear down.
+Will all three emerge as stars?
 Will Stephen Strasburg return?
 Will Joe Ross recover?
+Can Will Harris come back?
+Does Patrick Corbin have anything left?
 Will Juan Soto have much protection in the Nats’ lineup?
 Will his frustration at getting so few pitches to hit begin to show?
-Washington baseball fans await the answers.